akos-sereg/react-retrospective-dashboard/README.md

 4. Copy content of `/build` folder and paste it under `src/main/webapp/resources/participant-web-v2` in backend project (not open-source)

 ## To be implemented
-- Error Handling on Publish feedback / Publish all
-- On Publish All / Publish error, set "publishing" array empty
 - `APP_WEBSOCKET_URL` and `APP_BASE_URL` parameters to be set for prod in case `npm run build` is executed

 ## To be improved